 There are thousands of Forex brokers around the world, and South African citizens can register and trade with all of them.
-However, traders are strongly advised to stick to brokers regulated by the FSB (Financial Services Board) in South Africa.
+However, traders are strongly advised to stick to brokers regulated by the FSCA – Financial Services Conduct Authority of South Africa.
 Regulation is the first consideration traders should take into account before choosing a broker.

 Risk Warning: Trading Forex and CFD is Risky, Your Capital is at Risk.

 Top 8 South African Forex Brokers

 Here are the best forex brokers in SA:

 FXTM is a highly Popular broker among South Africans as they are registered with our local FSCA regulator, so you can rest assured there is no monkey business going on.

 Also what’s great is that if you don’t have the usual $250 minimum deposit required by most brokers, FXTM has a an account known as the cent account with a minimum deposit of only $5.

 Cent Account – Minimum Deposit $5 (+/- R80), Spreads from 1.5

 Standard Account – Minimum Deposit $100 (+/- R1,400), Spreads from 1.3